Maribel Verdú: Career

 She made her feature film debut in El sueño de Tánger at age 14, starring alongside Fabio Testi.
 Shot in 1985, the film underwent a production hell, and was not released until 1991.
 Her first appearance in a theatrical release was thus in the 1986 film El orden cómico.

 27 Hours, by Montxo Armendáriz, about a girl who is a drug addict, was one of the most powerful experiences in her life, up to that point.
-After this film, other more important films started coming her way, including Hostages in the Barrio by Eloy de la Iglesia and Year of Enlightment (El Año de las Luces) by Fernando Trueba.
+After this film, other more important films started coming her way, including Hostages in the Barrio by Eloy de la Iglesia and Year of Enlightment by Fernando Trueba.

-Later, Verdú said that her role in Lovers marked a turning point in her screen career and has brought about a maturity as a performer.
-Thereafter, she worked with such directors as José Luis Garci in Cradle Song (Canción de cuna); Bigas Luna in Golden Balls (Huevos de Oro); again with Trueba in the Academy Award winner Belle Époque; Emilio Martínez-Lázaro in Carreteras Secundarias; Carlos Saura in Goya in Bordeaux (Goya en Burdeos); and Gonzalo Suárez in El Portero and Oviedo Express.
-On the international stage, her career hit a highpoint when she starred in Y tu mamá también by Alfonso Cuarón, followed by Pan's Labyrinth by Guillermo del Toro.
-Verdú was subsequently invited to be a part of the academy in Hollywood.
+Later, Verdú said that her role in Lovers marked a turning point in her screen career and has brought about maturity as a performer.
+Thereafter, she worked with such directors as José Luis Garci in Cradle Song; Bigas Luna in Golden Balls; again with Trueba in the Academy Award winner Belle Époque; Emilio Martínez-Lázaro in Backroads; Carlos Saura in Goya in Bordeaux; and Gonzalo Suárez in The Goalkeeper and Oviedo Express.

+Verdú's performance in drama Lucky Star (1997) earned her another goya award nomination; she played one-eyed pregnant Marina, in a love triangle with a gelded butcher and a handsome criminal.

+She made her debut in an international work in Y tu mamá también (2001), portraying Luisa Cortés, an exotic madrileña who ends up accepting a trip offer across rural Mexico from a Mexican cousin-in-law and his friend.
+In 2002, she starred as the title character in comedy peplum Lisístrata, playing an Athenian woman setting up a sex strike.
+She was cast against type to portray maid and guerrilla informant Mercedes in Pan's Labyrinth (2006).
+Verdú was invited to membership in the AMPAS in 2007.
+Verdú's performance in Seven Billiard Tables (2007) earned Verdú her first Goya Award for Best Actress.

-In 2010, Maribel starred in a music video, named Lola Soledad (Lola Loneliness), by 16-time Latin Grammy Awards winner Alejandro Sanz.
+In 2010, Maribel starred in a music video for Alejandro Sanz's song "Lola Soledad".